1973 oil crisis: American arms lift

+Embargo

-The arms lift enraged King Faisal of Saudi Arabia and he retaliated on 20 October 1973 by placing a total embargo on oil shipments to the United States, to be joined by all of the other oil-producing Arab states except Iraq and Libya.
+The arms lift enraged King Faisal of Saudi Arabia.
 Faisal was angry that Israel had only asked for $850 million worth of American weapons, and instead received an unsolicited $2.2 billion worth of weapons, which he perceived as a sign of the pro-Israeli slant of American foreign policy.
 Faisal also felt insulted that Nixon had just promised Saqqaf a "honorable" peace the day before he submitted the request to Congress for some $2.2 billion worth of arms for Israel, which he saw as an act of duplicity on Nixon's part.
 Faisal had been opposed to a total embargo and only agreed to the 5% cut on 17 October under pressure from other Arab states.
 Faisal felt his efforts on behalf the United States were not being appreciated in Washington, which increased his fury at Nixon.

-Saudi Arabia only consented to the embargo after Nixon's promise of $2.2 billion in military aid to Israel.
 On the afternoon of 19 October 1973, Faisal was in his office when he learned about the United States sending $2.2 billion worth of weapons to Israel, and discussed the issue with two of his closest advisers, Abdullah ibn Abdul Rahman and Rashad Pharaon.
 The king called Yamani at about 8 pm, and told him he was needed at the Riyassa Palace immediately.
 Yamani told the king: "The TV news goes out at nine.
 If you make a decision now, we can get it announced at once".
 The king replied "Write this down" and announced he was placing a total embargo on the United States.

+On 20 October 1973, he retaliated by placing a total embargo on oil shipments to the United States, to be joined by most of the other oil-producing Arab states.
+Even though Algeria, Iraq, and Libya promoted the embargo, they did not actively enforce it.

 The embargo was accompanied by gradual monthly production cuts—by December, production had been cut to 25% of September levels.
 This contributed to a global recession and increased tension between the United States and several of its European allies, who faulted the US for provoking an embargo by providing what many viewed as unconditional assistance to Israel.
 OAPEC demanded a complete Israeli withdrawal from all territories beyond the 1949 Armistice border.

-Effectiveness of embargo
+The embargo lasted from October 1973 to March 1974.